Texas Personal Injury or Worker’s Compensation Claim?

 If you’ve been injured on the job in Houston and would like to speak with an attorney about a potential third-party claim, contact us at the Baumgartner Law Firm Personal Injury Lawyers for a no-obligation consultation regarding your rights and options.

 Our goal is to maximize in-pocket compensation for you.
-While we do not handle workers comp claims, we have been extremely successful with 3rd party lawsuits.

 Ask us about our no-fee promise – you will pay us no fee unless we win your case.